How can I test AugmentedPro Creator ?

 How can I test AugmentedPro Player ?

-Make sure that your device has an internal camera or an external USB camera, run the AugmentedPro Player example application and click on the first screen.
+Make sure that your device has an internal camera or an external USB camera, run the AugmentedPro Player example application and click on the arrow button at the right bottom corner.
 Your camera should open and augmented reality information should appear for the 2 steps when pointing at the printed reference image.
 This example can be played with no time restriction.

-How can I design a screen with augmented reality information in AugmentedPro Creator ?
+How can I design a step with augmented reality information in AugmentedPro Creator ?

-When the active tab is a screen, a click on the Augmentation button in the Insert menu creates a camera stream area in the active screen tab, a beacon in the Libraries section and an empty augmentation attached to the beacon.
+When the active tab is a step, a click on one of the Augmented Reality menu buttons (Texture, Photoframe, or 3D Model) creates a camera stream area in the active step tab, a beacon in the Libraries section and an empty Augmented Reality attached to the beacon.

-When clicking on the Augmentation button from an active screen tab, a trackable first has to be selected in a file explorer dialog.
-After selecting the trackable, the augmentation tab appears with only the trackable displayed.
-Visual elements to be
+When inserting an Augmented Reality button from an active step tab, a trackable has to be selected in a file explorer dialog.
+After selecting the trackable the Augmented Reality tab appears with only the trackable displayed.
+Elements like images, text, shapes or 3D models can then be inserted in the augmented reality container.
+They will be displayed in augmented reality when running the project in AugmentedPro Player.

 What can I do if I receive a camera error in AugmentedPro Player ?